COVID-19: The Disease & Vaccines

 - Blood clots

-Some children and adults experience a delayed onset of symptoms called multisystem inflammatory syndrome (MIS-C).
+MIS-C or MIS-A: Some children experience a delayed onset of symptoms called multisystem inflammatory syndrome (MIS-C).
 Adults might suffer a similar problem called MIS-A. This syndrome can occur in anyone who was infected with COVID-19, including people who had minimal or no symptoms during infection.
-The condition develops a few weeks after infection (up to 6 weeks) at a time when individuals no longer test positive for SARS-CoV-2.
+The condition develops a few weeks after infection (up to 6 weeks) when individuals no longer test positive for SARS-CoV-2.
 Symptoms may include fever, abdominal pain, vomiting, diarrhea, rash, pink eye, fatigue, neck pain, or headache.
-While it is not known why this syndrome develops, it is important to realize that SARS-CoV-2 can infect various types of cells, which means that individuals who develop MIS-C or MIS-A may experience symptoms related to the heart, blood, lungs, kidneys, eyes, stomach, intestines, or skin.
+It is not known why this syndrome develops.
+But because the virus can infect various types of cells, people with MIS-C or MIS-A often experience symptoms involving several organs or parts of the body, like the heart, blood, lungs, kidneys, eyes, stomach, intestines, or skin.
+This condition has become less common as new variants of the virus have emerged.
+When SARS-CoV-2 emerged, the rate of MIS-C was about 6 or 7 cases per 1 million people.
+But in 2024, the rate was about 8 cases per 100 million people.

-Additionally, some people are experiencing side effects for long periods after infection (months or years).
+Long COVID: Some people experience side effects for long periods after infection (months or years).
 Symptoms of “long COVID” can include fatigue, difficulty thinking or concentrating (so-called “brain fog”), headache, change in or loss of taste or smell, dizziness, heart palpitations, chest pain, shortness of breath, cough, joint or muscle pain, anxiety, depression, sleep problems, feelings like “pins and needles,” diarrhea or stomach pain, rash, changes in menstrual cycle or fever.
 Symptoms may appear or worsen after physical or mental activity.
-Some people, particularly those who experienced severe disease, may develop new chronic conditions, like diabetes, heart conditions, or neurological conditions.
-We are still learning why this happens and how long the effects may linger, but currently, it seems that some people may be more likely to experience lingering symptoms, including those who:
+Some people, particularly those who had severe disease, may develop new chronic conditions, like diabetes, heart conditions or neurological conditions.
+We are still learning why this happens and how long the effects may linger.
+Currently, it seems that those more likely to experience lingering symptoms include people who:

-- Had more severe disease (hospitalization or intensive care)
+- Had more severe disease (e.g. were hospitalized or put in intensive care)

 - Had pre-existing health conditions